Installing Django 5.2 on PythonAnywhere

 At this point, keep your shell open in one tab and open the PythonAnywhere Files application

-in another browser tab and navigate to the ~/django_projects/mysite/mysite/settings.py
+in another browser tab and navigate to the ~/django_projects/mysite/mysite/settings.py and change

 the allowed hosts line (around line 28) to be: